UniFormal/uniformal.github.io/doc/tutorials/applications/getting-started.md

        val mmtArchiveHome = ctrl.getHome / "archives" / "MathHub" / "MMT"
        ctrl.addArchive(mmtArchiveHome / "urtheories")

+       // The identifier "MMT/urtheories" is specified in "MMT/urtheories/META-INF/MANIFEST.MF"
-       val urtheoriesArchive = ctrl.backend.getArchive("MMT/urtheories").get
+       // In general every archive specified its ID there. val urtheoriesArchive = ctrl.backend.getArchive("MMT/urtheories").get
        // The next two lines trigger processing of the whole archive and make the data
        // available in ctrl.depstore, the dependency store - among others.